 5. What criteria are used to select students for Blackstone?

 Criteria for selection include: strong academic performance; leadership skills, both exhibited and potential; maturity of faith and character; and commitment to legal and cultural engagement.

 6. When is the deadline for Applications?

-The deadline for receipt of your application is Wednesday, January 3rd.
-All items must be uploaded to your online application file by 11:59 p.m. on this date (Mountain Standard Time).
+The deadline for receipt of your application is Friday, January 3, 2020.
+All items under the student’s control must be uploaded to the online application file by 11:59 p.m. on this date (Mountain Standard Time).

-The first step in the application process is to complete the application form.
-Once the application form is complete, the other steps of the application process will be made available.
-You will then be able to upload documents and send requests for letters of recommendation.
+The first step in the application process is to complete “Step 1” of the application form.
+Once this is complete, the other steps of the application process will be made available.

 All applicants will be notified via email in mid-February whether they have been accepted to Blackstone.
-Accepted applicants will have five days to accept the offer by providing additional information online.
+Accepted applicants will have five days to accept the offer.
 Acceptance letters for Blackstone are not offers of employment, but serve to confirm acceptance for participation in the summer program.